adaltas/node-nikita/packages/core/src/file/download.coffee.md

       throw Error "Non Absolute Path: target is #{JSON.stringify options.target}, SSH requires absolute paths, you must provide an absolute path in the target or the cwd option" if ssh and not p.isAbsolute options.target
       # Shortcircuit accelerator:
       # If we know the source signature and if the target file exists
-      # we compare it with the target file singature and stop if they match
+      # we compare it with the target file signature and stop if they match
       @call
         if: typeof source_hash is 'string'
         shy: true